|Nine Mile Creek

 the farm with Margaret’s grandmother Lillian.

-join their gang, and they seal their loyalty with a blood oath.
-They build a fort in a
+gang; they seal their loyalty with a blood oath.
+They build a fort in a cutbank along the

-cutbank along the creek from where they stage their search for the rock and more
+creek from where they stage their search for the rock and more clues.
+Margaret wins

 LIZZY, at the Fourth of July parade and carnival.
 Her sister is lost, and Margaret has

 given her up for dead as night falls and fireworks fill the sky above Nine Mile Valley.